sskender/postgres-pgadmin-docker/README.md

 ## What is this

 A docker compose file for painless setup of postgresql and pgadmin panel.
 Run docker compose and navigate to [localhost:8080](http://localhost:8080) in your browser.
-Thats it!
+To connect to database use *localhost:5432* Thats it!

 ## How to use this